Diyckstra/terraform-provider-deyckstra/website/docs/r/network_interface.md

 ## Import

-Network Interfaces can be imported using the `id`, e.g.,
+Network interfaces can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_network_interface.test eni-12345678